 Note: If these were not tested in your annual bloodwork, you should have them done now.

 If you suspect you are stuck in this vicious cycle, you can absolutely start by shifting your diet in a way that increases your antioxidants and decreases inflammation.

 Here are some quick tips:

 - Cut out sugar.
 Stop eating sugar and watch out for added sugar in the ingredients list on processed and packaged foods.

 - Eat real foods.
 As much as you can, switch from processed and packaged foods to actual, real foods.

 - Eat more fruits and vegetables.
 Go to the store and choose two or three vegetables and two or three fruits to eat over the following few days.
 Berries (blueberries and strawberries) in particular contain well-researched antioxidants.
+And, as mentioned, avocados are one of the best sources of glutathione.
 Don’t forget to vary what you choose on each trip.

 - Buy ORGANIC.
 You don’t want pesticides to use up all those antioxidants before your cells have had a chance to benefit from them.

 - Stock up on antioxidant treats.
 Eating more antioxidants doesn’t mean you’ll have nothing tasty to eat!
 My favorite antioxidant treats are organic green tea, organic dark chocolate (without sugar), organic frozen blueberries, and organic cinnamon—not necessarily together, but you could combine them into a very tasty dessert!